Our Guides

 Chris’ Favorite Meal in the World: Duck confit in a Paris café

-Place Chris Has Never Been But Would Love to Visit: Botswana
+Place Mark Has Never Been But Would Love to Visit: Alaska

-Sam Mulberry is assistant professor of history at his alma mater, Bethel University, where he directs the Academic Enrichment and Support Center and teaches Christianity and Western Culture and World War I with Chris.
-The 2017 winner of Bethel’s Faculty Excellence Award for Service, Sam recently made a feature-length documentary film on teaching and produces numerous podcasts on the Channel 3900 network.
+Sam is assistant professor of history at his alma mater, Bethel University, where he directs the Academic Enrichment and Support Center and teaches Christianity and Western Culture with Chris.
+The 2017 winner of Bethel’s Faculty Excellence Award for Service, Sam spent his last sabbatical making a feature-length documentary film on teaching and produces numerous podcasts on the Channel 3900 network.

 Sam’s Favorite Place to Visit in the United States: southern Oregon